phacic/t5_base_api/README.md

 - `config.json`
 - `spiece.model`

+For more info on the model, [check it out here](https://huggingface.co/t5-base).

 #### Docker

 Docker is required to run the app.
 If docker is not installed, go the